cann-emma/Google-Certification/README.md

 # Google-Certification
-Organizing completed analysis in template sheets and accompanying visuals generated with Excel, R and Tableau throughout certification and modules
+Organizing completed analysis and accompanying visuals generated with Excel, SQL, R and Tableau throughout certification and modules